muditsharma1234/ExData_Plotting1/README.md

 ##RUNNING THE FILES

-Please run the Exploratory Data analysis file before running the respective plot files.
+Please run the GETTING & CLEANING DATA file before running the respective plot files.
 ## Introduction

 This assignment uses data from